maddenp/iotaa/README.md

 # TODO

-- Permit scalar assets, dependencies.
+- Permit scalar, None dependencies.
 - Permit dependencies as dict as well as list.
-- Permit None as assets, dependencies.

 **It's One Thing After Another**